vijaykumar91/Power-BI-Embed-AZURE-Capacity-Stop-Resume-using-PHP/README.md

 <no body>

 And you might send an HTTPS PUT request method for an Azure Resource Manager provider, by using request header and body fields similar to the following example:

-PUT /subscriptions/.../resourcegroups/ExampleResourceGroup?api-version=2016-02-01 HTTP/1.1
+PUT /subscriptions/…/resourcegroups/ExampleResourceGroup?api-version=2016-02-01 HTTP/1.1
 Authorization: Bearer <bearer-token>
 Content-Length: 29
 Content-Type: application/json
 Host: management.azure.com

 {
-"location": "West US"
+“location”: “West US”
 }

 HTTP/1.1 200 OK